IMF says board discussed $650 bln expansion of reserves, process to be completed in August | Business

 The International Monetary Fund's executive board on Friday discussed a proposed $650 billion expansion of its emergency reserves, marking the next step in a process expected to be completed in August, the IMF said in a statement.

-IMF spokesman Gerry Rice said the allocation of the IMF's reserve currency, or Special Drawing Rights, would be the largest in its history.
+The International Monetary Fund's executive board on Friday discussed a proposed $650 billion expansion of its emergency reserves, marking the next step in a process expected to be completed in August, the IMF said in a statement.
+The new allocation of the IMF's reserve currency, or Special Drawing Rights, would be the largest in its history, IMF spokesman Gerry Rice said in a statement.
 It is aimed at helping the most vulnerable members of the global lender weather the COVID-19 pandemic and its economic fallout.

+G7 leaders this month welcomed the proposed expansion of the IMF's emergency reserves, and backed a global target of providing $100 billion to the most vulnerable countries.
+Following Friday's board discussion, IMF Managing Director Kristalina Georgieva will now prepare a report on the reserve expansion for the IMF's board of governors, which is expected to be considered by the executive board around mid-July.

+If the board approves, it would go to the board of governors for a vote, with an eye to having the allocation of new SDRs take effect in late August.
+The Group of 20 major economies endorsed the reserve expansion in April, amid signs that advanced economies are recovering much faster from the pandemic, while developing countries are lagging far behind.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)